PGCL1/Push_swap/progress.md

 5. DONE redo creation of list so that we use listaddback, listlast, listnew from libft -> to stop using global head which is forbidden and simplify code readability

 Improvements:
-	- root leak in revert rotate
+	- segmentation fault in sort.c
 	- problem in parsing
 		when passing argv[i] = '-' it works